linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/The Determinants of the Swap Spread.md

 This indicates to us, if just superficially, that swap spreads react to macro-level factors  that are perceived by the market to affect their business risk, credit risk and liquidity risk.
 Spreads also reflect supply and demand, as well as the absolute level of base interest rates.

 # Determinants of the spread
 We already noted that in theory the swap spread, representing interbank counter party risk,  should reflect only the market’s perception of bank risk over and above government risk.
 Bank risk is captured in the Libor rate – the rate paid by banks on unsecured deposits to  other banks.
 So in other words, the swap spread is meant to adequately compensate  against the risk of bank default.
 The Libor rate is the floating rate paid against the fixed in  the swap transaction, and moves with the perception of bank risk.
 As we implied in the  previous section though, it would appear that other factors influence the swap spread.
 We  can illustrate this better comparing the swap spread for 10-year quarterly-paying swaps  with the spread between 3-month Libor and the 3-month general collateral (GC)) repo  rate.
 The GC rate is the risk-free borrowing rate, whereas the Libor rate represents bank  risk again.
 In theory, the spread between 3-month Libor and the GC rate should therefore  move closely with the swap spread for quarterly-resetting swaps, as both represent bank  risk.
-A look at Figure 4 shows us that this is not the case.
+A look $\$a_t$$ Figure 4 shows us that this is not the case.
 Figure 4 compares the two  spreads in the US dollar market, but we do not need to calculate the correlation or the   $R^{2}$    for the two sets of numbers.
 Even on cursory observation we can see that the correlation  is not high.
 Therefore we conclude that other factors, in addition to perceived bank  default risk, drive one or both spreads.
 These other factors influence swap rates and  government bond yields, and hence the swap spread, and we consider them below:
  !500
 Figure 4 Comparison of USD 10-year swap spread and 3-month Libor-GC repo  spread  (Source: Bloomberg L.P.)

   Level and slope of the yield curve

 The magnitude of the swap spread is influenced by the absolute level of base interest  rates.
-If the base rate is   $10\%$   so that the government short-term rate is around   $10\%$  ,  with longer-term rates being recorded higher, the spread tends to be greater that that  seen if the base rate is   $5\%$  .
+If the base rate is   $10\\%$   so that the government short-term rate is around   $10\\%$  ,  with longer-term rates being recorded higher, the spread tends to be greater that that  seen if the base rate is   $5\\%$  .
 The shape of the yield curve has even greater influence.
 When the curve is positively sloping, under the expectations hypothesis investors will  expect future rates to be higher, hence floating rates are expected to rise.
 This would  suggest the swap spread will narrow.
 The opposite happens if the yield curve inverts

 Figure 5 shows the GBP 10-year swap spread compared to the GBP gilt yield curve  spread (10-year gilt yield minus 2-year yield).
 We see that the slope of the curve has  influenced the swap spread; as the slope is narrowing, swap spreads are increasing  and vice-versa.
  !500